sanity-io/sanity/packages/@sanity/dashboard/README.md

 # Dashboard

-Dashboard is a Tool which picks up and renders any widgets implementing `part:@sanity/dashboard/widget`.
-Install this plugin in your Content Studio to display stats about your project, number of edits last 24 hours, etc.
+Dashboard is a Sanity Content Studio Tool which picks up and renders any widgets which implement `part:@sanity/dashboard/widget`.
+Install this plugin in your Studio to display stats about your project, recently edited documents, etc.

 The Dashboard tool has been designed to be as generic as possible, making few assumptions about its widgets.
 The Dashboard itself is mostly concerned about the layout of the configured widgets.